DriftingShade/ActiveDirectory/README.md

 *Server Manager showing Active Directory Domain Services (AD DS) successfully installed and operational on the Domain Controller.*
 ## DNS Configuration

-The following screenshot shows the **DNS Manager** with the forward lookup zone created for `gibdoguts.local`.
-Configuring DNS is essential for domain name resolution in the Active Directory environment.
+The following screenshot shows the **DNS Manager** with the forward lookup zone configured for `gibdoguts.local`.
+This setup is essential for managing domain name resolution within the Active Directory environment.

 ![DNS Configuration](assets/DNSConfig.png)
 *DNS Manager with `gibdoguts.local` forward lookup zone configured on the Domain Controller.*